alalwani1/basic-user-apis/README.md

 	accessToken is created along with the refresh Token where access token has expiry time of 15 minutes and refreshToken has expiry time of 3 hr.

-#how user can do safe browsing(safe from hackers) with the help of jwt tokens? or how we can make our jwt safe?
+## how user can do safe browsing(safe from hackers) with the help of jwt tokens? or how we can make our jwt safe?
 	In the above output, access token and refresh token are received through login api and both are jwt tokens.
 In order to do safe browsing from hacker we need shorttime expiration technique for access token.
 Now user will make every next request along with access token.
 In between requesting data from server, if hacker hacks user's jwt(access token) then that access token will be expire in shorttime(15 min) and invalidate.
 Now it would be not that much easy for hacker to hack access token again and again in each 15 minutes.

-# now How user will be able to get new access token after expires of last access token? or Why do we need access token along with refresh token?
+## now How user will be able to get new access token after expires of last access token? or Why do we need access token along with refresh token?
 	once user's access token expires then user can make request to server with the below given Rest API:
-6. Rest API:	http://localhost:5000/api/v1.0/auth/token  along with refresh token inside body.
+# 6. Rest API:	http://localhost:5000/api/v1.0/auth/token  along with refresh token inside body.

 	As we know refresh token has expire time of 3 hr(can be more by making changes in config file) then from that refresh token, server will get to know about the user has valid refresh token or not. if user has valid refresh token then server will create new access token otherwise user has to again login for to get both access token and refresh token.

-7. Search other User either by firstname or lastname with access token in headers:
+# 7. Search other User either by firstname or lastname with access token in headers:

 	Rest API: http://localhost:3000/api/v1.0/searchUserByName?firstName=Naman&lastName=Sharma